EddJesus/EddJesus/README.md

 ## Hello, my name is Eduardo.
 Nice to see you here.
-### 🔭 Working with the stack React, NodeJs, Typescript for 2 years and AWS for 1 year
+### 🔭 Working with the stack React, NodeJs, Typescript for 3 years and AWS for 2 year.
+Recently worked with .NET Core 6 and now working with Springboot Java 8

 <div>
   <a href="https://github.com/EddJesus">